chagab/glassdoor_scraper/README.md

 All the salaries are converted in US dollar.
 If the result is empty, there are no information about the job title at the given location on Glassdoor.

 *This code was tested in the US.
-In other regions of the world (Europe for instance), it crashes due to cookie preferences pop-ups.*
+In other regions of the world (Europe for instance), it crashes due to cookie preferences pop-ups that are not taken into account yet.*

 # How to use the project